A passionate Football (Soccer) fan who is into the sport as both a player, a fan, and in the future, a coach.

 Plough Lane, the original home of Wimbledon FC, struggled to adjust to the new regulations.
 This led the club to move their home ground to Selhurst Park in 1991.
 This venue is the home of their rivals, Crystal Palace FC.
 The hearts and memories of the fans were broken.
 They knew they would never see Plough Lane ever again.
 The club did continue to see good results over the next few years.
 However, what happened next would change the club's future forever.

 In the year 2000, Wimbledon FC was relegated to the Second Division, following bad form and many managerial changes.
 A controversial decision was made in 2001 by the club's owners to re-locate to Milton Keynes, which was 56 miles (or 90 kilometres) from the club's traditional home.
 This angered many Wimbledon FC fans.

 Due to the dissatisfaction of their fans, a fan-owned club was formed in the year 2002.
 This team would be called AFC Wimbledon.
-Meanwhile, the original Wimbledon FC, who gained approval to move their club to Milton Keynes in 2003, renamed their club to MK Dons (Milton Keynes Dons).
+Meanwhile, the original Wimbledon FC, which gained approval to move their club to Milton Keynes in 2003, renamed their club MK Dons (Milton Keynes Dons).

 Restarting From the Bottom

-AFC Wimbledon, which is a completely different entity from its predecessors, aligned themselves with the London & Surrey Football Associations and entered the Premier Division of the Combined Counties League, which is in the ninth division of English football.
-They stayed there from 2002 until 2004, when the club finished as champions of the Combined Counties League, which promoted them to the Isthmian League.
+AFC Wimbledon, which is a completely different entity from its predecessors, aligned itself with the London & Surrey Football Associations and entered the Premier Division of the Combined Counties League, which is in the ninth division of English football.
+They stayed there from 2002 until 2004 when the club finished as champions of the Combined Counties League, which promoted them to the Isthmian League.

 The Isthmian League Years